 Lack of Results – “Little to No Weight-Loss?”

 The first glaring red flag with Slimmetry ingredients is lack of results.
 “Slimmetry is priced high enough to make the consumer believe it will be effective,” said our Research Editor.
 “But most customers see little to no weight-loss when taking the diet supplement.”

 “Have not lost one ounce,” said one user.

 “This seems to work, but I’m not burning fat or losing weight unless I’m exercising more than I’m used to,” offered another.

-“I took this for a month, and the only thing I lost was sleep,” said one online review.
+“I took this for a month, and I lost a few pounds,” said a user offering a different take on Slimmetry.